usmanhameed2017/Node-JS/Important.md

 - Collection is a group of documents.

 - The best thing about MongoDB is that it follows a `nested-document` structure, meaning you don't need to establish `primary and foreign key relationships` like in SQL Server or MySQL.
 Instead, related data can be stored within a single document, reducing the need for complex joins.

+- BSON (Binary JSON) is a `binary representation` of JSON like documents.

+- JSON data converts into `BSON` and then store into MongoDB.

+- It is designed to be efficient in terms of both storage space and speed of scan and traversal.

+- It was developed in 2009 by MongoDB.

+- It is a `binary-encoded serialization` of JSON documents.

+- BSON compresses and optimizes data storage and retrieval.

+- BSON is faster than JSON.